-NH-Objectives and Policies
+NH-Objectives and Policies NH-Objectives

-NH-Objectives

-NH-O1 New subdivision, use, and development, other than new important infrastructure and land transport infrastructure:
+NH-O1 New subdivision, use, and development, other than except for new important infrastructure and land transport infrastructure where NH-O2 applies instead:

-- is avoided in areas where the risks from natural hazards to people, property and infrastructure are assessed as being unacceptable; and - 2. in all other areas, is undertaken in a manner that ensures that the risks of natural hazards to people, property and infrastructure are appropriately mitigated.
+- 1. is avoided in areas where the risks from natural hazards to people, property and infrastructure are assessed as being unacceptable; and - 2. in all other areas, is undertaken in a manner that ensures that the risks of natural hazards to people, property and infrastructure are appropriately mitigated.